I. Outlook

 For Users: Through Fizen Ramp, users can easily buy and sell cryptocurrencies through various methods (such as bank transfers, credit cards, etc.).
 They can securely store cryptocurrencies on the Fizen super application and use them for payments and shopping.

-For Businesses Providing Products and Services: Businesses can easily accept cryptocurrency payments through Fizen Pay, expanding their reach to a global audience, including emerging cryptocurrency users, thereby achieving profit growth.
+For Businesses Providing Products and Services: Businesses can easily accept cryptocurrency payments through Fizen Pay, expanding their reach to a global audience, including emerging cryptocurrency users, thus achieving profit growth.
 Fizen helps businesses sell goods and services within the Fizen super application.

 For Blockchain Projects with Tokens and Coins: Blockchain projects can integrate their tokens and coins into the Fizen super application, allowing users to use these tokens and coins to purchase various goods and services.
 This significantly enhances the use value of tokens and coins, increases user loyalty, and deepens connections with the projects.